Hans Stanley: Later life

-From 1766 to 1767 he was an Ambassador from the United Kingdom to Russia.
+From 1766 to 1767 he was the British ambassador to Russia, though Stanley never went there.
 Stanley was the Cofferer of the Household for two terms: 1766–1774 and 1776–1780.

-Hans Stanley committed suicide by cutting his throat, " in a sudden fit of frenzy", at Althorp, the home of John Spencer, 1st Earl Spencer in Northamptonshire.
+Stanley committed suicide by cutting his throat "in a sudden fit of frenzy" on 12 January 1780 at Althorp, the home of John Spencer, 1st Earl Spencer in Northamptonshire.

 He was the grandson of Sir Hans Sloane and the first cousin one time removed of John 'Mad Jack' Fuller.